alexwlchan/alexwlchan.net/src/_articles/2018/2018-09-22-suspicious-minds.md

   alt="A screenshot of a ratings screen in the Uber app."
 %}

-Going going back to another of the examples from earlier.
+Going back to another of the examples from earlier.

 Perhaps you wouldn't feel safe riding in a stranger's car, but what if you had lots of people who told you "this person is really good at letting strangers ride in that car"?
 You might be more inclined to do so, and that's what rating systems do.